 - And the model documentation.

-The model registry should provide the functionality for integrating with the staging environment for running all types of checks and balances on the model.
+Model Registry provides the functionality for integrating with the staging environment for running all types of checks and balances on the model.
 These checks can include integration testing (with other applications) and other QA tests before the model can be promoted to the production environment.

-Sharing and collaboration should be enabled for models in this environment so that deployment engineers can work with data scientists to test models and ensure they are good to deploy.
+Sharing and collaboration should be enabled for ML models in this environment so that deployment engineers can work with data scientists to test models and ensure they are good to deploy.

 - Outputs explainable results,